 - Identify the Grain

-If the tri tip has a nice crust or fat cap still intact, it can be hard to see the grain on the top of the meat.
-Turn the roast over and look at the underside to see really clear grain lines.
+Your tri-tip roast should have a nice crust on the top from being hit with high heat and some portion of the fat cap still intact.
+It can be hard to see the grain on the top of the meat.
+Turn the roast over and look at the underside to see the muscle fiber really clearly.

 - Slice the Meat

-Start at one end of the tri tip and cut against (perpendicular) to the grain until you reach the end of that grain pattern.
+Start at the top point of the tri tip, using your carving knife, cut against (perpendicular to) the grain until you reach the end of that grain pattern.
 Then turn the roast so that you can again line up your cuts against the grain and finish cutting the remainder of the meat.

-If you are cutting with the grain, the long lines of the grain will be visible in each slice.
+If you are cutting with the grain, the long lines of the muscle fiber will be visible in each slice.
+These long fibers are strong and hard to chew.

-If you are cutting against the grain, the lines on the slices will be very short and look a little like a series of squares across the slice.
+If you are cutting against the grain, the muscle fiber will be very short and look a little like a series of squares across the slice.
+These short fibers will be much more tender and easier to chew.

 The picture below shows improper cutting (with the grain) on the left and correct cutting (against the grain) on the right.